 Professor Smith is an Assistant Professor in the Department of Sociology at the University of California, Davis.
 She studies inequality in crime, criminal relationships, and criminal organizations.
 Her current projects include a study of women in Prohibition Era organized crime networks and a study on fatal and non-fatal police shootings.

-Ann Huff Stevens is Director of the Center for Poverty Research at UC Davis and Professor of Economics at UC Davis.
+Ann Huff Stevens is Director of the Center for Poverty Research and Professor of Economics at UC Davis.
 She studies low income workers and labor markets, the incidence and effects of job loss, connections between economic shocks and health, and poverty and safety-net dynamics.

 1153 Social Sciences and Humanities Bldg